text-mask/text-mask/angular2/README.md

-# Angular 2 / Ionic 2 Input Mask
+# Angular 2 Input Mask
+This Angular 2 Directive is also compatible with Ionic 2 `ion-input`.

 ## Getting started